Vardavar festival in Armenia

 Some guys in their cars pass by and bombard people with water, kids have a field day and drench each other with water, fire trucks run in town and of course they don’t miss the opportunity to spray the whole city with water… As I said earlier, the whole country is a playground that day!
 Every single person, from all ages, is attending this special event!
 The elderly are usually spared because they are respected, except those who spray the other ones.

-Being very visible (only black man), I was the main target of almost anyone.
+Being very visible (only black man), I was the main target of almost everybody.
 I just got out of my hostel, and a woman on her apartment from the 4th floor poured a bucket of water on me.
 And it kept going all day long.
 I made a huge mistake, leaving the hostel with my phone.
 Of course I protected it but still, it almost gave up the ghost… This explains why I don’t have much pictures from that day, it’s pretty much impossible to stay dry and to take pictures.

 I went back to the hostel at the end of the day with a lot of injuries.
 Cut here and there, my nose was bleeding… But honestly, it was worth it!
 And it wasn’t unpleasant to get water on my body under 37°C (99°F), actually it felt good!
 Fortunately I was informed (by chance!) two days before of the existence of this big event.
 Otherwise, I really don’t know how I would have reacted if I had left the hostel, just like everyday, with my camera and my phone, just to get water on my face!